Southeast Asian dinner club · Brooklyn

 Have you eaten?

 Food is a love language, but it's not just about what's on the plate.
-It's about taking care of your loved ones, thinking of their well being, sharing pieces of your heart and soul through things that we so easily take for granted.
-Food was always central to our life, but it was never just sustenance.
-It was how we showed care, expressed emotion, connected with each other.
-It was how we loved.
+It's about taking care of your loved ones, thinking of their well being, and sharing pieces of your heart through things that we so easily take for granted.

-The roots
+The roots.

 When my family first came to the United States, my mom cooked and catered to make ends meet, feeding young Burmese immigrants who missed the taste of home.
 They'd pick up their lunches in tiffin tins.
-She eventually opened a restaurant in her own name, blending Burmese, Thai, Chinese, and other Southeast Asian cuisines under one roof.

 Next dinner